MicrosoftDocs/winrt-api/windows.foundation/guidhelper_equals_587573140.md

 public static bool Equals (Guid target, Guid value);
 -->

 ## -description

+Determines whether one guid is the same as another guid.

 ## -parameters

 ### -param target

+The guid to test against.

 ### -param value

+The guid to test.

 ## -returns